 Would you prefer to read about an expert or meet the expert?

-Maybe the most straightforward way to earn money online.
-If people enjoy your content for free, why not to ask them to contribute to help you to keep things running?
-Do you remember coming across some “Buy a cup of coffee” buttons on any websites?
+Do you remember coming across some “Buy a cup of coffee” buttons on websites?
 That’s a form of donation.
-You can use PayPal buttons, provide details of your bank account, etc.
+You can use PayPal or Stripe buttons, provide details of your bank account, bitcoin key, etc.

 There are so many websites we use every day for free.
 Buy a coffee to say thank you.

-You need to create your own blog, write blog posts that are searchable and drive traffic to it.
-To monetize your blog and make some money, you should find the right mix of monetizing strategies.
-For example, recommend relevant affiliate products, build an email list of subscribers and send them a premium (and paid) e-book and/or ask for donations.
-Remember, if you don’t see immediate results, it does not necessarily mean you’re doing wrong.
+Remember, if you don’t see immediate results, it does not necessarily mean you’re doing it wrong.
 Often it means you need to continue to persevere.
 Big players didn’t get there overnight, they just didn’t quit when they were almost there!